checko/setupmediawikiwithextensions/README.md

    - User: `Admin`
    - Password: as set in `.env` (default `changeme123!` — change it!)

-On first run, the container auto-installs MediaWiki, persists `LocalSettings.php` to `./data/LocalSettings.php`, enables the extensions, and runs database updates including SMW tables.
+On first run, the container auto-installs MediaWiki even if a prior `LocalSettings.php` exists but the DB is empty, persists `LocalSettings.php` to `./data/LocalSettings.php`, and enables the extensions.
+SMW is bundled in the image and enabled; if SMW shows a “missing upgrade key” page, run the SMW setup step under Maintenance below.

 ## What’s in the stack
 - `mediawiki` service: custom image based on `mediawiki:1.41`, plus system tools for PdfHandler and Composer.
 Extensions are cloned/installed during image build.
   - Includes `librsvg2-bin` for high‑quality SVG rasterization via `rsvg-convert`.
+  - Includes Semantic MediaWiki installed at build time (`extensions/SemanticMediaWiki`).
 - `db` service: `mariadb:10.6` with persistent volume.
 - Volumes:
   - Database data in a named volume (`db_data`).